Earthend/NSA-Codebreaker-2021/README.md

 # NSA-Codebreaker-2021

-In here is my code solutions to solve the NSA's 2021 Codebreaker challenge
+Notes I took while attempting to solve the NSA Codebreaker Challenge in 2021.
+The notes were made for myself, so looking at this for guidance may be a bit tricky to understand.